Skip to content

 3

-Twelve checks run on your data.
-Math-based rules calculate exact overcharges for management fees, pro-rata share, gross-up, CAM cap, and base year.
-Other rules flag excluded expenses, insurance overcharges, tax errors, and misclassified capital expenses.
+14 checks run on your data.
+Seven math-based rules calculate exact overcharges for management fees, pro-rata share, gross-up, CAM cap, base year, controllable expense caps, and estimated payment true-up.
+Seven classification rules flag excluded expenses, insurance overcharges, tax errors, and misclassified capital expenses.

 4